YawnieDoo/Vesting/README.md

-# Whitepaper
+# Proof of Token Vesting
-Yawnie Doo Whitepaper
+Yawnie Doo - Proof of Token Vesting